 Leupold LTO Quest HD

 This is a powerful handheld camera, thermal imager, and a 300-lumen flashlight.
 It allows you to capture and store thermal images.

 With a 15 Hz frame rate and 320 x 240 thermal resolution, Leupold LTO Quest HD can detect heat signatures up to 750 yards away.
 It is powered by a CR123 battery which provides up to 4 hours battery life.

 The LTO Quest is a camera, thermal imager, and 300-lumen flashlight.
 It can detect heat signatures up to 300 yards away.
 It is an excellent companion when tracking downed game thanks to the 206 x 156 pixels thermal sensor.
 Its battery life is similar to that of the LTO Quest HD at around 4 hours.

 When we compare the four models, we see why the Leupold LTO Quest is the most popular model in the Leupold LTO series.
 It has the longest battery life, a dependable thermal sensor, fast frame rate, and a reasonable detection range.
 The LTO Quest also gives you great value for the money as it can almost always be found for under $1,000.

 It’s no doubt that a thermal tracker is an invaluable tool for hunters.
-The Leupold LTO Tracker makes adventures memorable.
-It is an affordable handheld monocular that will be satisfying every minute you are using it.
+The Leupold LTO HD makes adventures memorable; and the new HD version is the clear winner from a price and features standpoint.
+It is an affordable handheld viewer that will be satisfying every minute you are using it.
 It is ultralight, durable, and best of all dependable.

-If you want a thermal viewer that you can take to the rugged backcountry or just in your backyard, you have it in the Leupold LTO Tracker.
+If you want a thermal viewer that you can take to the rugged back country or just in your backyard, you have it in the Leupold LTO Tracker HD.